 7. Seek help

 Professional help is always a good idea when major life changes are underway.
 Gray divorce definitely falls in this category, and there’s nothing better than an impartial ear to hear you out.
-Divorce counseling is where you can confess any insecurities you might be feeling, or confusion or loneliness.
+Divorce counseling can help you work through any insecurities, confusion, or loneliness you may be grappling with.

 “I don’t think men of my generation are too comfortable with therapy,” says 58-year-old Raul, ruefully.
-“But my daughter made me go see a therapist after my divorce, and I have to say, it’s really nice to have a safe space where I don’t have to smile or act brave.
-Plus, I got to figure out what does gray divorce mean for me, at age 58, and what could come next.”
+“But my daughter made me go see a therapist after my divorce, and I have to say, it’s really nice to have a safe space where I didn’t have to smile or act brave.
+Plus, I got to figure out what divorce meant for me, at age 58, and what could come next.”

-There’s no hiding with a therapist, and that’s truly the best thing you can do for yourself right now.
-Even if the gray divorce was a long time coming, even if you feel like it’s a burden off your back, it’s a good idea to seek help and talk things over with a professional.
+There’s no hiding in therapy, and that’s truly the best thing you can do for yourself right now.
+Even if the end of your marriage was a long time coming, even if you feel like it’s a burden off your back, it’s a good idea to seek help and talk things over with a professional.
+If you’re looking for help, skilled and experienced counselors on Bonobology’s panel are here for you.

 “I still find that it’s easier for a man to move on after a gray divorce,” says Tahini, “He might get a younger woman or be a sugar daddy, but it’s tougher for a single 50-something woman to find love and trust again.”

-It’s true that divorce continues to come with stigma for women, especially if it comes at a certain age.
+It’s true that divorce continues to come with a stigma for women, especially if it comes at a certain age, the rising divorce rate notwithstanding.
 But women, never lose heart!
 If you’re open to new love, there’s every chance it will come your way.
 But bear in mind that moving on isn’t only about finding a new relationship.

 Related Reading: The Best Divorce Advice For Women

-Maybe you’ll find companionship in solitude, or in a new project, or an old, comfortable group of friends.
+Maybe you’ll find solace in solitude, a new project, or an old, comfortable group of friends.
 Maybe moving on, for you, looks like a quiet Sunday afternoon where you read and nap with no worries or thoughts of your ex.
-Or maybe it looks like you dying your hair purple and travelling to a new country.
+Or maybe it looks like dying your hair purple and traveling to a new country.
 Maybe moving on is just you becoming you.

 Gray divorce refers to the phenomenon of a changing trend where people believe it’s possible to start over at any age and any stage of life.
-Where it’s all right to say, ‘this isn’t working’ even if you’ve been together 20 years.
+Where it’s all right to say, “This isn’t working”, even if you’ve been together 20 years.
 From that perspective, it’s almost hopeful rather than depressing.
-So, save yourself those gray divorce regrets and focus on moving on.
+So, don’t let regrets and what-ifs consume you, embrace the choice you’ve made for yourself, and focus on building a better life for yourself.

-Are you still wondering why are older couples divorcing?
-Well, gray divorce has become more frequent over the last few years, since people now believe it’s financially and emotionally possible to start over after the age of 50.
+Are you still wondering, why are older couples divorcing?
+Well, gray divorce has become more common over the last few years, since people now believe it’s financially and emotionally possible to start over after the age of 50.
 Some even believe it’s a better choice to wait till the kids are grown and then file for divorce.

-Like any separation, gray divorce can be avoided with good communication, keeping the spark alive and continuing to build trust.
+Like any separation, gray divorce can be avoided with good communication and putting in the effort to keep the relationship fresh and alive.
 However, if love and compatibility have died out entirely, there’s no point in continuing a marriage that makes you unhappy.
-Surviving a gray divorce isn’t the easiest either, but it beats a miserable marriage in most cases.
+Surviving a divorce isn’t the easiest thing but it beats a miserable marriage in most cases.

 You could opt for a trial separation instead of pulling the plug entirely.
 Maybe give it three months and see how it goes.
-You could also opt for marriage counseling to try and resolve your issues.
-You could also try an open marriage, where your needs are met outside the marriage, but the marriage remains in name.
+You could also opt for marriage counseling to try and resolve your issues or try an open marriage, where your needs are met outside the marriage, but the marriage remains in name.